 The Milky Way and Andromeda are two giant spiral galaxies in our local Universe, and light takes a cosmologically tiny two million years to get between them.
 With Andromeda no longer considered the Milky Way’s big brother, new simulations are needed to find out what will happen when the two galaxies eventually collide.

-Dr Kafle used a similar technique to revise down the weight of the Milky Way in 2014, and said the latest finding had big implications for our understanding of our nearest galactic neighbours.
+Dr. Kafle used a similar technique to revise down the weight of the Milky Way in 2014, and said the latest finding had big implications for our understanding of our nearest galactic neighbors.

 “It completely transforms our understanding of the local group,” he said.
 “We had thought there was one biggest galaxy and our own Milky Way was slightly smaller but that scenario has now completely changed.
 It’s really exciting that we’ve been able to come up with a new method and suddenly 50 years of collective understanding of the local group has been turned on its head.”

 University of Sydney astrophysicist Professor Geraint Lewis said it was exciting to be at a time when the data was getting so good.